Dg-separable dg-extensions: Abstract

 \section{Abstract}

 We define and characterise completely dg-separable dg-extensions $\varphi:(A,d_A)\ra(B,d_B)$.
 We completely characterise the case of graded commutative dg-division algebras in characteristic different from $2$.
-We prove that for a dg-separable extension a short exact sequence of dg-modules over $(B,d_B)$ splits if and only if the restriction to $(A,d_A)$ splits, giving that $(B,d_B)$ is acyclic and $\ker(d_B)$ graded-semisimple in case $(A,d_A)$ is a graded commutative dg-division algebra with $d_A=0$.
+We prove that for a dg-separable extension a short exact sequence of dg-modules over $(B,d_B)$ splits if and only if the restriction to $(A,d_A)$ splits.